-It is recommended to use a Ubuntu OS to build the image.
+Use Vagrant to prepare Ubuntu OS

 If you do not have a Ubuntu OS, you may need to prepare a Ubuntu virtual machine (VM) on your host OS.
 We provide in our repository a vagrant file that can help you install the Ubuntu VM on your host OS.